pllab/cs162-tutorials/README.md

 ## The assignment

-First, clone this repository and follow all the instructions from the root directory of your clone.
+First, clone this repository and make sure that you are in the root directory of your clone when you are following the instructions.

 There are four tutorials in `docs/` directory in Markdown format.
 You can read them on GitHub in nicely formatted way (just like how this